Background pattern

 Dymista contains two active substances: azelastine hydrochloride and fluticasone propionate.

 • Azelastine hydrochloride belongs to a group of medicines called antihistamines.
-Antihistamines act by preventing the effects of substances such as histamine, produced by the body as part of an allergic reaction; thereby reducing the symptoms of allergic rhinitis.
+Antihistamines work by preventing the effects of substances such as histamine, which is produced by the body as part of an allergic reaction; this reduces the symptoms of allergic rhinitis.

 • Fluticasone propionate belongs to a group of medicines called corticosteroids, which reduce inflammation.